Unit 1 - Practice Quiz

 39 In the context of SSL/TLS, what role does a Certificate Authority (CA) play?

-B. It creates the HTML content.
+B. It hosts the website.

-C. It encrypts the traffic.
+C. It creates the HTML content.

 40 Which cryptographic concept refers to hiding a secret message within an ordinary file, like an image?

-A. Cryptography
+A. Hashing

 B. Obfuscation